-Eligible disaster means a bushfire, cyclone, flood, earthquake, storm surge, landslide, meteorite strike, tornado, storm - including hail, rain and/or wind event or terrorist attack.
+Eligible disaster means a bushfire, cyclone, flood, earthquake, storm surge, landslide, meteorite strike, tornado, tsunami, storm - including hail, rain and/or wind event or terrorist act.

-Essential working capital means, money that is necessary to continue the normal operations of the primary production enterprise for up to one year.
+Essential working capital means, money that is necessary to continue the normal operations of the small business for up to one year.